 Clients have the right to request a lesser program.

 Assessment tool includes questions that notify client that they have choice and the right to refuse the program.

+Households may be referred to multiple programs (depending on priority and eligibility) and will remain on the list until they have identified housing, indicated that they no longer wish to be on the CES priority list or are unreachable as outlined in these policies and procedures.

 Assignment Refusal